 3344 Medical Secretaries

 These changes are aimed, in part, at addressing concerns that ISCO-88 catered inadequately for administrative occupations in government service.
-Whilst all of the occupations listed above are relevant for both the public and private sectors, some of them are particularly relevant for the public sector, most notably Unit Groups 1213: Policy and Planning Managers, and 2422: Policy Administration Professionals.
+Whilst all of the occupations listed above are relevant for both the public and private sectors, some of them are particularly relevant for the public sector, most notably Unit Groups 1213: Policy and Planning Managers and 2422: Policy Administration Professionals.

 With the exception of some very specific groups, such as those occupations included in Minor Group 335: Government Regulatory Associate Professionals, ISCO-08 makes no distinction between administrative occupations in the public sector and the private sector.
 Almost all ISCO-08 unit groups may therefore include jobs in both sectors.
 In determining the most appropriate ISCO-08 code for jobs in the civil service, therefore, it is important to consider the nature of the work performed rather than classifying jobs based only on the civil service grade or job title.